-You may deduct your moving expenses for 1992 even if you have not met the time test before your 1992 tax return is due.
-You may do this if you expect to meet the 39-week test by the end of 1993 or the 78-week test by the end of 1994.
-If you have not met the test by then, you will have to do one of the following:
+You may deduct your moving expenses for 1993 even if you have not met the time test before your 1993 tax return is due.
+You may do this if you expect to meet the 39-week test by the end of 1994 or the 78-week test by the end of 1995.
+If you deduct your moving expenses on your 1993 return but do not meet the time test, you will have to either:

-- Amend your 1992 tax return on which you deducted moving expenses.
-To do this, use Form 1040X, Amended U.S. Individual Income Tax Return; or - In the year you cannot meet the test, report as income on your tax return the amount of your 1992 moving expense deduction that reduced your 1992 income tax.
+- Amend your 1993 tax return by filing Form 1040X, Amended U.S. Individual Income Tax Return, or - Report the amount of your 1993 moving expense deduction that reduced your 1993 income tax as income in the year you cannot meet the test.
 For more details, see Time Test in Pub.
 521.

-If you do not deduct your moving expenses on your 1992 return and you later meet the time test, you may take the deduction by filing an amended return for 1992.
+If you do not deduct your moving expenses on your 1993 return and you later meet the time test, you may take the deduction by filing an amended return for 1993.
 To do this, use Form 1040X.

-Exception to the Time Test.-You do not have to meet the time test in case of death, if your job ends because of disability, if you are transferred for your employer's benefit, or if you are laid off or discharged for a reason other than willful misconduct.
+Exceptions to the Time Test.-The time test does not have to be met in case of death.
+You do not have to meet the time test if any of the following apply:

+- Your job ends because of disability. - You are transferred for your employer's benefit. - You are laid off or discharged for a reason other than willful misconduct.